farmOS/farmOS-map/src/instance/methods/README.md

-This directory contains methods of the farmOS map instance object.
+This directory contains methods of the NFA map instance object.
 This is done to simplify `instance.js` and isolate method code and dependencies into separate includes.
 Therefore, functions that are exported from these files may contain assumptions that they are part of the instance object (eg: they may refer to